George Floyd: Family holds prayer service ahead of trial | DW | 29.03.2021

 They were joined by national rights leaders such as Reverend Al Sharpton and Ben Crump, a civil rights attorney who also represents the Floyd family.

-Floyd was a Black man whose death last yearsparked a worldwide outcry against systemic racial discrimination.
+The death of Floyd, an African American, sparked a worldwide outcry against systemic racial discrimination in 2020.

 Floyd's brother, Philonise Floyd, said: "My brother complied.
 He said 'I can't breathe.'
 He said 'mama.'
 He said 'tell my kids I love them'...
 Nobody should have to go through that, nobody should have to endure that."